RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Select-Menu-Stuff/Instantiating-Creating a Select-Menu.md

 Instantiating/Creating a Select-Menu {#instantiatingcreatingselectmenu}
 ============
-- Create a data structure of type `DiscordCoreAPI::RespondToInputEventData`, and add either some content or a message embed.
+- Create a data structure of type `RespondToInputEventData`, and add either some content or a message embed.
-- Add one or more select-menus by using the `DiscordCoreAPI::RespondToInputEventData::addSelectMenu` function of the `DiscordCoreAPI::RespondToInputEventData` structure.
+- Add one or more select-menus by using the `RespondToInputEventData::addSelectMenu` function of the `RespondToInputEventData` structure.
-- Call the `DiscordCoreAPI::InputEvents::respondToInputEventAsync()` function, passing it the `DiscordCoreAPI::RespondToInputEventData` structure.
+- Call the `InputEvents::respondToInputEventAsync()` function, passing it the `RespondToInputEventData` structure.
 ```cpp
 /// Test.hpp-Header for the "test" command.
 /// https://github.com/RealTimeChris/DiscordCoreAPI